Bluette1/private_events/README.md

 - Rails

 ## Description
-- On this site, users can create events and manage user signups.
-Users can also send invitations and parties.
+- On this site, registered users can create events and signup for existing events.
 - The Rails framework was used to build this project.

 ## Live Demo